By Rich Hamilton, Director of Marketing & Product Development

 Texting in Inbound Telemarketing Services

 Allow customers or prospects to send in their questions or complaints by text message.
 It would work the same as an email or filling out an online form.
-Keep in mind that unlike email that is expected to be responded to within 24 hours, a response to a text message should be much quicker (At QCS, we recommend text response within 5 minutes).
+Keep in mind that unlike email that is expected to be responded to within 24 hours, a response to a text message should be much quicker (At QCS, we recommend a text response within 5 minutes).

 Many times on an inbound call, the caller needs a piece of information.
 Such as: